jotd666/scramble500/README.md

 ISSUES:

-- maybe vertical speed not enough (level 5 is impossible?)
+- maybe vertical speed not enough (level 5 is impossible but see below!!)
+- level 5 bottom part is too low which probably explains why it's impossible
+- level 4/5 filler should not be used for restarting low ground (use empty tiles)
+- level 4/5 filler is reverted (brick then square) in the bottom section
-- explosion removal disabled by rockets flying somehow...
+- explosion removal disabled by rockets flying somehow... / explosion /ufos graphics trashed (thanks to flying rockets erasure effect).
+RANDOM ARGGGHGHHH

 TODO

 - specific sound loops per levels
-- flying rockets
 - animated base
 - hide stars in levels with ceiling (2,5)
-- option to fire and bomb with 1 button
+- option to fire and bomb with 1 button (selection on "player one" get ready screen)
 - bombing anything: bomb explodes briefly and sound is covered by object explosion
-- shooting rockets: higher explosion
+- shooting rockets: higher-pirched explosion
 - shooting mystery/sound: long explosion

 BUILDING FROM SOURCES: